hmms117/kermut/README.md

 This section describes how to access the data that was used to generate the results.
 To reproduce _all_ results from scratch, follow all steps in this section and in the [Data preprocessing](#data-preprocessing) section.
 To reproduce the benchmark results using precomputed resources (ESM-2 embeddings, conditional amino-acid distributions, etc.) see the section on [precomputed resources](#precomputed-resources).

 Kermut is evaluated on the ProteinGym benchmark ([paper](https://papers.nips.cc/paper_files/paper/2023/hash/cac723e5ff29f65e3fcbb0739ae91bee-Abstract-Datasets_and_Benchmarks.html), [repo](https://github.com/OATML-Markslab/ProteinGym)).
 For full details on downloading the relevant data, please see the ProteinGym [resources](https://github.com/OATML-Markslab/ProteinGym?tab=readme-ov-file#resources).
 In the following, commands are provided to extract the relevant data.
+_If the ProteinGym links can no longer be accessed, please refer to the [official ProteinGym repository](https://github.com/OATML-Markslab/ProteinGym)._

 - __Reference file__: A [reference file](https://github.com/OATML-Markslab/ProteinGym/blob/main/reference_files/DMS_substitutions.csv) with details on all assays can be downloaded from the ProteinGym repo and should be saved as `data/DMS_substitutions.csv`